 Goat Farm & Agriculture

 A 2-acre parcel of land was purchased in the community of Chamette, not far from our current main campus, for the purpose of establishing the goat farm.
 A perimeter wall was almost completely constructed, when the January 12 earthquake caused it to collapse.
 The wall has been rebuilt and the land planted for grass grazing plots to do graze rotations for the goats.
-Goat barns have been built for our male goat and our mother goats, as well as milking and processing natural cheeses.
-The goat farm is not yet in operation.
+Goat barns have been built for our male goat and our mother goats, as well as a quarantine area for new goats just coming in to the farm.